 Instagram is like recess in a school playground.
 You make (and lose) some friends, there's popularity politics, shade thrown, in-between fun and games.
 Then, someone blows a whistle.
 Calling time on this daily social experiment.
 Except now your screen time stats tell you otherwise, the whistle has gone AWOL.
 With more time indoors, it feels like every day is a (virtual) school playground with no expiry date.
 Though if ever there was a corner of the internet to LOL at the absurdities of life, our IRL and URL habits, and make sense of the global chaos, one picture-perfect post at a time, it would be @newyorkercartoons.

 Painfully accurate, it has you (and 2.8 million followers) pegged (happily, a blissful respite from the hyper-aspirational slice of social media too).
 So, what maketh a viral cartoon?
-We spoke to 25-year-old Liz Montague - the first Black woman to have her illustrations featured in the legendary American magazine, in its 95-year history of publishing - to find out.
+We spoke to 25-year-old Liz Montague - the first Black woman to have her illustrations featured in the legendary American magazine, in its 95-year history of publishing (who also partnered with the Joe Biden for President Campaign, to storyboard and illustrate the Your Vote Matters video narrated by Stacey Abrams) - to find out.

 courtesy of liz montague